Leon Rosselson: Big Red Songs

 The original Big Red Songbook, a collection of socialist songs, came out in 1977.
 Rosselson produced a new collection The New Big Red Songbook in 2003.

 Spycatcher

 In 1987, three Law Lords declared that Peter Wright's book Spycatcher could not be published in Britain nor could any of it be quoted in the media.
 Rosselson set out to break the law.
 He spent two days reading it, then encapsulated it and quoted from it in a specially written song, Ballad of a Spycatcher, which was published in the British weekly New Statesman.
-A single of it, with backing from Billy Bragg and the Oyster Band, was released and started to get radio play, including by Simon Bates on the BBC pop music channel Radio 1.
+A single of it, with backing from Billy Bragg and the Oysterband, was released and started to get radio play, including by Simon Bates on the BBC pop music channel Radio 1.
 He appeared to expect a police raid or court order.
 In the event, nothing happened.
 In Rosselson's words: "So much for subversive intentions."
 It reached number 7 in the NME indie singles charts.